jake-knerr/cogent/README.md

 #### Services should not directly affect the view.
 Services focus on state and data operations.

+Read view operations on the view are fine.

 #### Keep a component's controller thin and delegate to services when feasible.

 #### Services can call other services.